 Tailoring personalised emails manually can be a tiresome task, but there are numerous tech-solutions that can help you do this.
-Online scheduling software give you an option to collect and save information about customers in the form of notes.
+Salon scheduling software give you an option to collect and save information about customers in the form of notes.
 You and your stylists can make quick notes right after providing a service and use them while drafting emails to send your customers.

 - Additionally, use referral discounts, and loyalty programs also help in bringing back repeat customers more often.

 - Stay connected to customers by creating a dedicated Facebook page for your salon.
 Keep adding more customers to it and post regular updates so that you’re always in your customers’ field of sight.

 - Create convenience.
 Customers need to be able to know when you’re free.
 No one wants to walk into a salon and wait in a long queue.
 Neither do they want to wait for you to pick up the phone in order to make an appointment.
 Give your customers an option to schedule their appointment online prior to their visit, and any time they want.

 If you think your appointment book isn’t full, and staff utilisation levels are low, you should definitely try getting more customers coming in.

 Business metrics to measure this: Net New Customers

 Net New Customers is the number of new customers as a percentage of total customers received in a month.
 It’s a measure of how many new customers are visiting you every month.
 If there’s anything new that you’re trying, like starting a marketing campaign, or a referral program, monitoring this metrics becomes crucial to determine how well your strategy is working and which one’s working better for your business.

 Net New Revenue = Number of new customers in the month/Total paying customers in the month